TopThiraphat/TopThiraphat/README.md

 ![Banner](/images/github_banner.png)

-<p><em>Junior Engineer at <a href="https://www.tkc-services.com/">Turnkey Communication Services
+<p><em>Technical Support at <a href="https://www.tkc-services.com/">Turnkey Communication Services
 </em></p>

 [![GitHub followers](https://img.shields.io/github/followers/TopThiraphat?label=Follow&style=social)](https://github.com/TopThiraphat)
 [![Visits Badge](https://badges.pufler.dev/visits/TopThiraphat/badge-it)](https://github.com/TopThiraphat)

-const hello = " I am a full-time Website Developer.
-I have started Web Development since the internship and develop some applications When I have free time from work my goals is to become an expert in my field and improve and develop yourself to share knowledge in my blog. "
+const hello = " I have started Web Development since the internship and develop some applications When I have free time from work my goals is to become an expert in my field and improve and develop yourself to share knowledge in my blog. "

 ![Readme Quotes](https://quotes-github-readme.vercel.app/api?type=horizontal&theme=dark&quote=%20You%20don't%20have%20to%20be%20better%20than%20anyone%20else.%20But%20be%20better%20than%20yourself%20were%20in%20yesterday%20.%20)